FabianFalck/personal_website/content/publication/ivy-preprint-21/index.md

 ---
-title: 'A Multi-Resolution Framework for U-Nets with Applications to Hierarchical VAEs'
+title: 'Ivy: Templated Deep Learning for Inter-Framework Portability'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+    - Daniel Lenton
+    - Fabio Pardo
     - admin
-  - Christopher Williams
-  - Dominic Danks
-  - George Deligiannidis
-  - Christopher Yau
-  - Chris Holmes
-  - Arnaud Doucet
+    - Stephen James
-  - Matthew Willetts
+    - Ronald Clark

 # Author notes (optional)
-author_notes:
-  - 'Equal contribution'
-  - 'Equal contribution'

-date: '2022-12-01T00:00:00Z'
+date: '2021-04-05T00:00:00Z'
 doi: ''

 # Schedule page publish date (NOT publication's date).
-publishDate: '2017-01-01T00:00:00Z'
+publishDate: '2021-04-05T00:00:00Z'

 # Publication type.
 # Legend: 0 = Uncategorized; 1 = Conference paper; 2 = Journal article;